Is it sad to travel alone?

 For female travelers, safety is always a priority.

-Whether you’re traveling solo or with companions, it’s important to be aware of the risks and take steps to ensure your safety while abroad.
+Whether traveling solo or with companions, it’s important to be aware of the risks and take steps to ensure your safety while abroad.

 Women solo travelers may need to take extra precautions into consideration.